vkbo/novelWriter/docs/source/int_started.rst

 .. note::
-   If you want to improve novelWriter with translation files for another language, or update an existing translation, instructions for how to contribute can be found in the README file in the ``i18n`` folder of the source code.
+   If you want to improve novelWriter with translation files for another language, or update an existing translation, instructions for how to contribute can be found in the README.md file in the ``i18n`` folder of the source code.

 .. _a_started_docs: